martinreinok/ssh-copy-id-powershell/README.md

 ```

 ## Install
 (Windows only)
-Right click the .ps1 script and Run using Powershell
+Right click the .ps1 script and Run using Powershell,
+Or copy the contents of the .ps1 file to Powershell.

 ## Uninstall
 Open the $profile file and delete the function